Fight between father and son leads to gunshots; argument was allegedly about son’s girlfriend - NewsBreak

 Disclaimer: All persons are presumed innocent until proven guilty.

-EROS, La. ( KTVE/KARD ) — On Thursday, July 28, 2022, the Ouachita Parish Sheriff’s Office observed 62-year-old Tommy Ray Moss traveling on Leckie Road.
+EROS, La.
+(KTVE/KARD) — On Thursday, July 28, 2022, the Ouachita Parish Sheriff’s Office obeserved 62-year-old Tommy Ray Moss traveling on Leckie Road.
 Due to deputies knowing Moss possessed warrants for Attempted Murder and Aggravated Battery, they initiated a traffic stop on Moss’ vehicle.

 Moss’ warrant stems from an incident that allegedly took place on July 20, 2022, around 3:48 PM, on the 100 block of Fred Moss Road.
 On that day, law enforcement was dispatched to a residence at the location due to a disturbance.